AnoopAlexander/Machine-Learning/README.md

 3. KNN algorithm for classification
 4. Decision trees and Random forest for classification
 5. Classification of iris dataset using Support Vector machines
+6. Natural Language Processing Yelp data to classify as 1 or 5 star review.